jasonhemann/21SP-CS4400/syllabus.md

 students are working on these larger projects, to talk about a different area in programming languages: logic programming.
 We can also get into the "guts" of an implementation of such a system.
-If in fact you're interested in PL research, logic, logic program, automated theorem proving or the like, please let me know on that too!
+If in fact you're interested in PL research, logic, logic programming, automated theorem proving or the like, please let me know on that too!
 [I'm excited to talk more about it all :-)](https://scholar.google.com/citations?user=SePR8OkAAAAJ)

 # Project